The following conduct is prohibited for all students:

 Drug Policy Enforcement and Sanctioning

 When a suspected drug policy violation is encountered by University staff in a residence hall room or apartment, University staff may enter rooms or apartments to address policy violations, confiscate items, and/or to disperse guests.
 Students are expected to comply with University staff in their efforts, as failure to comply will result in more severe sanctions.
 Items found that violate policy will be confiscated by appropriate University personnel and not returned.

 The University reserves the right to sanction all residents of a room/apartment where a drug policy violation occurs, and/or those present at the time of the violation.
 Additionally, the University reserves the right to sanction students in cases where indicators of drug use are present, but where no drugs are recovered.
-These indicators may include, but are not limited to, symptoms of drug intoxication, the odor or residue of illegal drugs, the presence of drug paraphernalia, attempts to mask odors, or other behavior designed to avoid detection.
+These indicators may include, but are not limited to, symptoms of drug intoxication, the odor or residue of illegal drugs, the presence of drug paraphernalia, attempts to mask odors, or other conduct designed to avoid detection.

-Students found in violation of the drug policy must comply with all educational requirements specified by the Assistant Dean of Students for Alcohol and Drug Intervention.
+Students in violation of the drug policy must comply with all educational requirements specified by the Assistant Dean of Students for Alcohol and Drug Intervention.

 Student organizations that violate the law and/or the University drug policy are also subject to disciplinary action, up to and including suspension or loss of recognition.